OctopusDeploy/docs/docs/getting-started.md

 ## Octopus Deploy Server

-You can install your own self-hosted instance of the Octopus Deploy server or use Octopus Cloud.
+You can install your own self-hosted instance of the Octopus Server or use Octopus Cloud.
+Small teams can get started with either Octopus Server or Octopus Cloud for [free](https://octopus.com/free).

 Installing the self-hosted [Octopus Deploy server](/docs/installation/index.md) sets up the [Octopus Web Portal](/docs/getting-started.md#the-octopus-web-portal) and the [Octopus REST API](/docs/octopus-rest-api/index.md).